richvincent/smsbtc/README.md

 -> <b>$btcconvert</b> - Converts specified currency amount to Bitcoin - ie $btcconvert 100.00 eur<br>
 -> <b>$help</b> - Returns a list of valid commands<br>
 -> <b>$about</b> - Returns information about author and application<br>
+<em>Any other inputs will return the help message </em>
 <br>
 <h2>About</h2>
-A majority of the global population is unbanked and lack access to global financial instruments.
+A large portion of the global population is unbanked and lacks access to global financial instruments.
 This same large global unbanked population does indeed usually have access to cell service and SMS messaging.
 The hope is to provide access to the Bitcoin economy through SMS messaging.